 Photo courtesy: Jane Kim

 - Since it’s almost Christmas time, here’s a rundown of festivities you can enjoy in the city.

 Here’s a general list if you have trouble getting started.
 Despite being tiny in geographical size, Seoul encompasses a great variety of attractions.
 Hence, tourists will find that Seoul can be whatever each chooses to make of it.

 Authentic / local eateries

-Frankly, S. Korea’s food scene is huge – in the sense that Koreans are not only extremely proud of their cuisine, but food is also scattered everywhere.
+Frankly, S. Korea’s food scene is huge.
+Koreans are extremely proud of their cuisine and food is also scattered everywhere.
 Not to mention that compared to Seoul’s standard price range for everything else, food is always accessible and affordable.

 - Though Namdaemun market is Korea’s largest traditional one selling all sorts of goods and utilities, (its counterpart – ‘Nam’ meaning ‘south’ and ‘dong’ meaning ‘east’) Dongdaemun market is famous for its plaza of eateries.
 Here are some other markets in the city where cheap Korean eats can be found, along with handy tools and quirky souvenirs.

 Always ask a local about their favorite eateries, they’ll give you excellent suggestions.